Albina, Portland, Oregon: Urban renewal and worsening conditions

 In the early 1950s, residents opened their own shops, restaurants, and clubs to serve the black community; however, in the mid 1950s through early 1960s, most residents lived in sub-standard housing and community proposals for urban renewal were rejected.
 Without access to capital, housing conditions worsened to the point that abandonment became a major problem.
 "The real estate industry (government housing officials, Realtors, bankers, appraisers, and landlords), by denying access to conventional mortgage loans, played a pivotal role in perpetuating the absentee ownership and predatory lending practices that fueled the decline in housing conditions.
 Many Black residents were denied the opportunity to own homes when they were affordable."

 In the 1960s, the construction of the Interstate-5 freeway cut through neighborhoods, displacing many residents and local businesses.
 The area continued to struggle: the Model Cities Program meant to revitalize the area had limited success, the Emanuel Hospital expansion created worse economic blight, residents didn't have mortgage capital to purchase homes, and violence increased.

-Location of the Albina Riot of 1967.
+The neighborhood was the site of the Albina Riot of 1967.